longhorn/longhorn/enhancements/20250508-v2-volume-cloning.md

 With:
 1. `CloneMode: fast`: Longhorn should perform fast clone
 1. `CloneMode: full`: Longhorn should perform regular clone
-1. `CloneMode: decoupled`: If the user initially clone the volume by fast clone, the volume are dependent on the sorce volume's snapshot.
+1. `CloneMode: decoupled`: If the user initially clone the volume by fast clone, the volume are dependent on the source volume's snapshot.
     There are a few restriction for a volume in this mode (see below section for more detail).
     The user can change the mode to `decoupled` which will make the volume become independent of the source snapshot.